The notifications tab is where you set up how iPoint communicates various Work Order based notices.

 These notifications send an email to your customers informing them of work orders that have been scheduled on their behalf.

-Disable Automated Notices: Checking this box will deactivate the customer emails sent when work orders are scheduled.
+Disable Automated Notices – Checking this box will deactivate the customer emails automation.
+Work Orders will need to be sent manually instead.

-Send Cust Notice – Enter the number of days prior to the Work Order date you want the email notification sent out.
+Send Cust Notice – Enter the number of days before the Work Order date you want the email notification sent out.

 Only Send Auto Messages Once – A check in this box will force iPoint to only send one automated message per work order.
 If an existing work order is modified, like changing the assigned technician, iPoint will not send another customer notification.